jlelong/LaTeX-Workshop-wiki/Intellisense.md

 | type                 | default value |
 | -------------------- | ------------- |
 | _array_ of _strings_ | `[]`          |

-## Files

-We support intellisense for file completion inside the following commands : `include`, `includegraphics`, `input`, and all the commands from the `import` package.
-For the `includegraphics` command, we take into account the paths defined by `\graphicspath` if any.

-## Configuration variables

 ### latex-workshop.intellisense.file.exclude